 This is a basic tutorial for downloading and installing the Exam4 software which is used by LSU Law students who choose to take their final exams on a laptop.

 Things To Do Before An Exam:

-- Verify that you have a functioning AC power adapter.
+- Verify that you have a functioning AC power adapter and battery.
 You can also disable your screen saver and hibernation if these are used.

 - Ensure that your Windows Updates, Apple Software Updates, and antivirus software are current.